opensciencegrid/osg-configure/README.md

 | **ssh\_key** | String                    | The location of the ssh key, as created above.                                                                                                                                                                                                                                                                                |

-### Condor ###
+### 20-condor.ini / [Condor] section ###

 This section describes the parameters for a Condor jobmanager if it's being used in the current CE installation.
 If Condor is not being used, the `enabled` setting should be set to `False`.

 This section is contained in `/etc/osg/config.d/20-condor.ini` which is provided by the `osg-configure-condor` RPM.